lukedavidjohn/NC-News-backend/README.md

 A RESTful API for NC News - a Reddit-style news website where readers can comment and vote on stories on given topics.

+This project is hosted on [Heroku](https://ldjr-be-nc-news.herokuapp.com).
+The front-end repository can be found [here](https://github.com/lukedavidjohn/NC-News-frontend).

 ## Getting Started

 These instructions will get you a copy of the NC News API up and running on your local machine.